Digital learning environments

 Pros and cons of online teaching and modern learning methods

-Another group of problems that students drew attention to are video problems.
+Another group of problems that students drew attention to is video problems.
 First of all, they complained about sometimes too long recordings during which they could not ask questions.
 In their opinion, video as a form of communication with students is very welcome, but they should be short , not long videos.
 This is evidenced by the following statements: Lack of attention during long videos and that it’s not possible to ask questions easily.
 It's hard to try to stay engaged.
-Students also complained about the frequent inability to record parts of classes in order to review the material before exams: Teachers weren't willing to record themselves.
+Students also complained about the frequent inability to record parts of classes to review the material before exams: Teachers weren't willing to record themselves.

 Among the best practices used by the instructors, attention was paid to the use of video in various forms during classes, both YouTube videos and videos produced directly by universities using their IT infrastructure.
 Attention was paid to ensure that such videos were compressed as much as possible and were made available to students also outside classes: Videos provided by the University.
 Videos with changing speed options for the lecture and live feedback/question sessions.
 Short, 5-20 minute videos about lecture topics instead of regular lectures.
-The same amount of information in a well packaged, easy to learn and understand format and it even takes less time and is easy to rewatch .
+The same amount of information in a well-packaged, easy to learn and understand format, and it even takes less time and is easy to rewatch .
 As can be seen from the quote above, attention was paid to the possibility of using tools to ask questions and provide feedback .
-Another statement noted that short quizzes can complement this type of video recordings: Instead of long recorded lectures, using shorter youtube-like videos discussing and explaining the relevant topics combined with short quizzes about the content.
+Another statement noted that short quizzes can complement this type of video recording: Instead of long recorded lectures, using shorter videos discussing and explaining the relevant topics combined with short quizzes about the content.

 Another group of practices that students praised was the use of tools to carry out common tasks and interaction during the work of small groups of students during classes.
 It is a good alternative to classes conducted in the form of a traditional lecture: I liked it when we had small group interactions sometimes instead of a lesson.
 And I liked it when we went over the last lesson in the next lesson to remember it better.
 Students also drew attention to the possibility of using a tool such as Discord during classes: In the remote English classes, the teacher led the classes via Discord with discussions on various topics.
 In addition, he introduced games such as punches and Among Us.
-In this way, we learned English and at the same time the classes were interesting.
+In this way, we learned English and, at the same time, the classes were interesting.

 To sum up, the survey shows that there is wide variation among students in terms of the tools they would like to use while learning